AaltoRSE/snakemake-triton-example/README.md

 source activate env/
 snakemake --snakefile workflow/Snakefile --profile profiles/slurm/ --software-deployment-method conda --conda-frontend mamba --cores 2
 ```

-Note that the requested runtime needs to be longer than the time it takes to complete the workflow.
-In this example, we have set it to 1 hour.
-For real life use cases, you may need to set it much higher, e.g. a few days.

-Meanwhile, 2 CPUs and 2G RAM is generally enough to run the Snakemake.

 Here's a breakdown of the Snakemake command: